sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/tools/editor.md

 Most coders with sight use the mouse to perform certain tasks.
 They click on the commit button, then on the textfield to compose a commit message, click commit and finally click push.
 Performing these tasks takes more time for visually impaired people.
-Finding those buttons with a screenreader can be a bit tideos.
+Finding those buttons with a screen reader can be a bit tideos.

 This tip does not only apply to coding but for every workflow you have: Learn many many shortcuts.
 Shortcuts are so important, what I noticed from my experience in general is that shortcuts are more important then if a button is labeld.